ghartmann4/portfolio/parsimony.md

 ![image](./assets/img/parsimony.png)

-Here is Example 1 with the pitch-class integers labelled beneath the score. (*) And here is the same voice-leading diagram as before, except with pitch-class integers instead of note names.
+Here is Example 1, showing simple parsimonious relationships, with the pitch-class integers labelled beneath the score.
 We now see that this motion actually contains three c-steps from G to A. Under the stricter requirement, this would not be considered parsimonious voice-leading, and would not be considered an R-relationship.
 However, since in a 19-tone division of the octave, this motion of 3 steps is less than a standard whole-tone, under our expanded definition,  it is an R-relationship.

 It turns out that under the more restrictive definition of parsimony, trichords that exhibit the parsimonious relationships P, L, and R are only found in cardinalities that are integer multiples of three, while under the expanded version this is not the case.